PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 In addition to budgeting for all of this good food you’re going to eat, you can save money with a few tricks.
 Pack snacks instead of buying them at a pricey tourist trap, and purchase breakfast and lunch items at a grocery store.
 Enjoying the local food is part of going on vacation.
 But this doesn’t have to mean splurging on every meal.

 You may not think twice about whipping out your credit card to buy those Mickey Mouse ears at Disney World.
-But remember that most credit card companies charge an extra 2.5% whenever you make a purchase in a foreign currency.
+But remember that most credit card companies charge an extra 2.5% whenever you purchase in a foreign currency.
 Keep more of that money in your wallet by looking into affordable money exchange options before heading out.

 Smaller vacation expenses start to add up even before you’ve left your home turf (thank you, airlines).
 Checked baggage fees seem to go up every few years, and they can quickly add up for a family on a roundtrip flight.